-Calcium antagonists or long-acting nitrates as initial therapy for reduction of symptoms when beta-blockers are contraindicated.
-(Class I Recommendation; Level of Evidence B) (ACC/AHA, 2002)
+Calcium channel blockers or long-acting nitrates should be prescribed for relief of symptoms when beta blockers are contraindicated or cause unacceptable side effects in patients with SIHD.
+(Class I Recommendation, Level of Evidence: B)

-Calcium antagonists or long-acting nitrates in combination with beta-blockers when initial treatment with beta-blockers is not successful.
-(Class I Recommendation; Level of Evidence B) (ACC/AHA, 2002)
+Calcium channel blockers or long-acting nitrates, in combination with beta blockers, should be prescribed for relief of symptoms when initial treatment with beta blockers is unsuccessful in patients with SIHD.
+(Class I Recommendation, Level of Evidence: B)